syncfusion-content/windowsforms-docs/WindowsForms/NuGet-Packages.md

 3. Expand the **NuGet Package Manager** and select **Package Sources**.

-4. Click the **Add** button (green plus), and enter the ‘Package Name’ and ‘Package Source URL’ of the Syncfusion Winodws Forms NuGet packages.
+4. Click the **Add** button (green plus), and enter the ‘Package Name’ and ‘Package Source URL’ of the Syncfusion Windows Forms NuGet packages.

     **Name:** Name of the package listed in the available package sources.
     **Source:** Syncfusion Windows Forms NuGet Feed URL